 SDIRAs grant account holders the freedom to build a solid portfolio by allowing a range of investment options.
 Of course, should you choose to open an individual retirement fund, a trusted IRA custodian is needed to oversee the account, as per the IRS.

-When considering an SDIRA custodian, it’s important to perform your due diligence and select one the will match your retirement vision.
+When considering an SDIRA custodian, it’s important to perform your due diligence and select one that will match your retirement vision.
 As you conduct your search, here are five things you should keep in mind.

-#1 – Certified, Approved and Licensed
+1. Certified, Approved, and Licensed

 Owning an IRA requires a custodian.
 In addition, every custodian must have the proper certifications to assist with an account.
 This could be a tricky matter, especially when it comes to IRA administrators.
 Administrators act as the marketing and customer service for some IRA custodians.
 They bring in the clients but are not authorized to handle any of the account services.
 Since a certified custodian is required, it’s important to be mindful of who exactly would be handling your transactions.